openSUSE/obs-landing/_posts/development/2021-06-09-scm-integration-improvements.md

 category: development
 ---

-Today, we have some improvements in the Continuous Integration we unveiled in our [last blog post.](https://openbuildservice.org/2021/05/31/scm-integration/).
+Today, we have some improvements for the continuous integration we unveiled in our [previous blog post](https://openbuildservice.org/2021/05/31/scm-integration/).

 ## Updates on a PR/MR